-To locate a point in the planar subdivision, we design a coarse-grained algorithm based on the chain method originally described in the sequential setting ([14]) and then utilized in the fine-grained parallel setting for MCC ([13]) and hypercubes ([17]).
+To locate a point in the planar subdivision, we design a coarse-grained algorithm based on the chain method originally described in the sequential setting ([13]) and then utilized in the fine-grained parallel setting for MCC ([12]) and hypercubes ([15]).
+The idea is to perform planar point location via a binary search on a balanced binary tree whose nodes represent a chain of edges of the planar subdivision.
+The tree is built as follows.